Dublin City Hall Weddings

 Types of wedding ceremonies permitted at Dublin City Hall

-Dublin City Hall provide for both Civil and Secular ceremonies – Civil ceremonies are held Monday to Friday while Secular ceremonies can be held Monday to Saturday.
+City Hall provides for both Civil and Secular ceremonies – Civil ceremonies are held Monday to Friday while Secular ceremonies can be held Monday to Saturday.

 While you won’t be able to hold a spiritual ceremony at City Hall, Humanist (secular) ceremonies are permitted and they are a trend becoming increasingly popular with couples.
 A humanist registered Solemniser can be sourced and booked through the Humanist Association of Ireland.